poems4u/poems4u/content/poems/posts/thehugpost/Thehug.md .md

 Empty,

 But rather is filled with that expansion of love <br>
-Which pours out from the cracks in our amphorous memory-vessels.
+Which pours out from the cracks in amphorous memory-vessels.

-As words, ideas turn to dimly lit exhales under Red Oaks; <br>
+As words, ideas dissolve into dimly lit exhales under Red Oaks; <br>
 Cyan leaves, lime waters, the invisible presence; <br>
-A 6-person home whose concrete borders collapse into browns and lengths, <br>
+A 6-person home whose defined borders collapse into browns and lengths, <br>
 Into candles, jazz, and feelings, <br>
 Yes, feelings——of something or other.

-But how could one forget the doing of dishes, the hands and feet, the service <br>
+But how could one forget the doing of dishes, the hands and feet, the service, <br>
 The conviction, <br>
-The affliction and hope, <br>
+The hope and the affliction, <br>
 The strecthing limbs as <br>
 Gifts offered in mutual recognition.